 Freedom of Information Act (FOIA)

 In recognition of the President’s Coronavirus Guidelines for America and following the Department’s guidance to take all necessary precautions to protect the health and safety of the Department’s workforce, the FOIA team is working remotely and not able to process any requests mailed or faxed to the office.
-Any requests received by mail or fax after Monday, March 16, 2020, may not be processed until employees are able to return safely to the office.
-If you wish to resubmit your request, please send it to the following e-mail address: FOIA@FRA.gov
+Any requests received by mail or fax after Monday, March 16, 2020, may not be processed until employees can return safely to the office.
+If you wish to resubmit your request, please send it to the following e-mail address: FRAFOIA@dot.gov.

 Any person can file a FOIA request, including U.S. citizens, foreign nationals, organizations, associations and universities.